 2. Watch the grammar and spelling.
 One or two mistakes is okay and understandable, but when the number starts getting up there, it just becomes a hassle to read and so people just don't.

 3. Continuity, continuity, continuity.
-Don't break it with small things like, if she's wearing a skirt one minute, she can't be wearing pants the next, and certainly don't break it with big plot twists: how many sisters does he have?
-Is that woman his aunt or his mother?
-Was he an orphan or are his parents alive?
-Before posting more of your story, if you can't remember, go back and reread your work.
-This will also help with typoes, grammar, and spelling.
+Don't break it with small things like, if she's wearing a skirt one minute, she can't be wearing pants the next, and certainly don't break it with big plot twists.
+Before posting more of your story, if you can't remember, go back and reread your work - even try doing it aloud.
+This will also help with typos, grammar, and spelling.

 I'm an extrovert.